phhsmith/Rstat_projet/Markdown.md

 ---
-output: html_document
+output: pdf_document
 ---
-Project 1 AS 2014-2015: birthweight as fuction of parity
+Project 1 AS 2014-2015: birthweight as fuction of parity and body length
 ==============================================================================

   <big>